-This Blog has been created for software developers who want to develop best-in-class web applications using this open and advanced platform of Microsoft Azure.
+This post has been created for software developers who want to develop best-in-class web applications using this open and advanced platform of Microsoft Azure.

 Nowadays, Azure has become a frequently used platform.
-Azure was named as Window Azure at the initial stage, which was later renamed as Microsoft Azure in 2014.
-Designed by Microsoft, Azure is a cloud computing platform, which is designed to build, manage and deploy applications and services through the means of a global network of data centers.
+Azure was named Window Azure at the initial stage.
+It was renamed Microsoft Azure in 2014.
+Designed by Microsoft, Azure is a cloud computing platform, which is designed to build, manage, and deploy applications and services through the means of a global network of data centers.

-The popular trend in today’s in technology is ‘Cloud Computing’.
+The popular trend in today’s technology is ‘Cloud Computing’.
 Cloud computing can store and access the data over the internet rather than your computer’s physical memory (hard drive).
-This is the main advantage of cloud computing that you don’t need to access the data from either your computer’s hard drive or over a dedicated computer network (any kind of home or organizational network).
+This is the main advantage of cloud computing.
+You don’t need to access the data from either your computer’s hard drive or over a dedicated computer network (i.e. any kind of home or organizational network).

 Cloud computing is the hub of data that is stored at a remote location and you will be able to synchronize the data with other web information.

 One live example of cloud computing is Office 365 which allows users to store, access, and edit their MS Office documents online (in the browser) without installing the actual program on their device.

 The architecture of cloud computing comprises of the following components:

 - Back-end platform

 Front-End Devices − These devices are basically used by the client to access the data or program using the browser or application.